Gyorko, Burnes come up big as Brewers trounce Pirates 9-1

 FAREWELL TO DYSON

-Pirates manager Derek Shelton had nice parting words for outfielder Jarrod Dyson, who was traded to the Chicago White Sox for international signing bonus pool money.
+Shelton had some nice parting words for outfielder Jarrod Dyson, who was traded to the Chicago White Sox for international signing bonus pool money.
 Shelton called Dyson an “unbelievable teammate” and credited the veteran for assisting in former shortstop Cole Tucker’s move to the outfield.

 “One of the things he told Tuck is you have to be able to embrace opportunities,” Shelton said.